airbus-seclab/crashos/README.md

 Note : CrashOS is a work in progress.
 Please report any issue [here](https://github.com/airbus-seclab/crashos/issues).

 # Hardware and software requirements
-CrashOS only works on Intel x86 hardware architecture, requires gcc-4.8 to be compiled and GRUB to boot.
+CrashOS only works on Intel x86 hardware architecture, requires gcc-multilib (to be compiled on x86-64) and GRUB to boot.

 # Installation
 To install CrashOS, first compile the project with the main Makefile.
 It will create the 32-bits executable [test.bin](https://github.com/airbus-seclab/crashos/blob/master/build/test.bin).